 - IIFE.
-Used when you want your code to run immediately, but want to keep all of your variables and functions out of the global scope to avoiding conflicts.
+Used when you want your code to run immediately, but want to keep all of your variables and functions scoped to avoid conflicts.
 Stands for Immediately Invoked Function Expression.

 - Revealing Module Pattern.
 Allows you to keep most of your variables and functions out of the global scope, but make some of them publicly available.
 Example: a helper library like lodash.

 - Constructor Pattern.
 Create multiple instances of script that share methods but contain unique information.
-Example: a DOM manipulation library like jQuery.
+Example: a piggy bank library.

 - Class Pattern.
 An alternative approach to implementing the constructor pattern, with a nicer syntax and some additional features.
 Example: a piggy bank library.